 Silver Falls State Park: hands-down one of the most beautiful waterfall runs in the nation.
 The 8-mile “Trail of 10 Falls” is and incredible jaunt around the park, weaving above, below and behind the State Park’s seemingly endless waterfalls.

-Columbia River Gorge: This past summer in Oregon, we mourned the loss of our extensive Columbia River Gorge Trails to forest fires that consumed nearly 50,000 acres of wilderness.
+Columbia River Gorge: In the summer of 2017, we mourned the loss of our extensive Columbia River Gorge Trails to forest fires that consumed nearly 50,000 acres of wilderness.
 Trail updates can be found here.
-Trail stewardship opportunities in the Gorge will be an ongoing need for the foreseeable future.
-The Washington side of the Gorge remains open, and continues to offer steep technical terrain and rewarding summit views of both the Cascade Range and the Gorge itself.
+Many trails on the Oregon side of the Gorge have re-opened.
+However, trail stewardship opportunities in the Gorge will be an ongoing need for the foreseeable future.
+The Washington side of the Gorge continues to offer steep technical terrain and rewarding summit views of both the Cascade Range and the Gorge itself.